Permutation-Invariant Spectral Learning via Dyson Diffusion

 \textbf{Spectral methods.}~Spectral methods for graph learning have been employed in a variety of contexts, for instance with GANs \citep{martinkusSPECTRESpectralConditioning2022}, which have, however, been outperformed by diffusion-based models \citep{vignacDiGressDiscreteDenoising2022}.
-Spectral information for graph \emph{diffusion} models has been explored in recent work, however, none of them considers how a diffusion of the spectrum impacts the remaining information (eigenvectors), leading to either a model that cannot guarantee orthogonality of the eigenvectors \citep{minelloGeneratingGraphsSpectral2025}, or a model \emph{solely on the spectrum} as \emph{if the eigenvectors were not impacted by diffusion}, hence making any recovery of remaining information in the form of the eigenvectors impossible.
-The authors argue that the spectrum contains much information, so that upon sampling the spectrum from the OU-based model, the eigenvectors are simply sampled by taking the eigenvectors of a training sample chosen uniformly at random.
-However, this strategy is very limited, in that it allows only for a diffusion in $n$ parameters, losing $\Theta(n^2)$ degrees of freedom \emph{irrecoverably}.
+Spectral information for graph \emph{diffusion} models has been explored in recent work, however, none of them considers how a diffusion of the spectrum impacts the remaining information (eigenvectors), leading to either a model that cannot guarantee orthogonality of the eigenvectors \citep{minelloGeneratingGraphsSpectral2025}, or a model \emph{solely on the spectrum} as \emph{if the eigenvectors were not impacted by diffusion} \citep{luoFastGraphGeneration2024}, hence making any recovery of remaining information in the form of the eigenvectors impossible.
+Ref.~\cite{luoFastGraphGeneration2024} argues that the spectrum contains much information, so that upon sampling the spectrum from the OU-based model, the eigenvectors are simply sampled by taking the eigenvectors of a training sample chosen uniformly at random.
+However, this strategy is very limited, as it allows only for a diffusion in $n$ parameters, losing $\Theta(n^2)$ degrees of freedom \emph{irrecoverably}.
 Since we learn in DyDM the spectrum of an OU diffusion \emph{on the entire graph}, the remaining information remains accessible, see \Cref{thm:eigenvector-SDE}.
 This allows learning the eigenvectors beyond sampling uniformly from training data \citep{luoFastGraphGeneration2024}.
 Our Lie group formulation enforces orthogonality intrinsically, without unnecessarily overparameterizing the degrees of freedom (using $n(n-1)/2 + n$ instead of $n(n+1)$) and without the need for rejection sampling \cite{minelloGeneratingGraphsSpectral2025}.